EliaTarasoff/EliaTarasoff.github.io/_posts/2019-06-04-electrical-standards.md

 Yes, hypothetical person who is an amalgam of different conversations I've had over the years, you can recycle things.
 However, you forget that the Three Rs stand for Reduce, Re-use, Recycle.
+(Do younger people even get taught this anymore?
+I hope so.)
 A clever person would realize, that those options plus the final Rebuild, are increasing order of cost, effort, and materials!
 We all want these cool gadgets, and they do eventually break,